-Automated emails are messages that are automatically sent to subscribers at specific time intervals or as a response to the actions of the recipients on a particular website.
+Automated emails are carefully planned emails and sent to subscribers at specific time intervals or as a response to the actions of the recipients on a particular website.
 These emails can be sent either individually or as part of a drip email campaign.

 Marketers set the conditions which trigger automated email sending.
 After that, every time a subscriber fulfills the trigger, they will receive the pre-written email.
 Automated emails shine in onboarding new customers.
 For instance, instead of sending a new customer a single email, marketers send an entire series, thus guiding them effectively as they interact with a brand’s products or services.